The Missing Cross to Purity

 send all these to London, to Friends there;

-that if any ambassadors or agents, out of any of those places, come to London,
+so that if any ambassadors or agents, out of any of those places, come to London,

 Friends may make application to them;